This Principal Committee reports directly to Council and is responsible for advising and supporting:

 Sara has a first class hons degree and PhD in Pharmacology from Kings College London.
 She joined Imperial College London in 1995 where she is now Professor of Leukocyte and Stem Cell Biology.
 In addition to her research she is NHLI lead for both EDI and public engagement.

-Associate Professor Philip Young FRSB
+Professor Philip Young FRSB

 Representatives from our Strategic Partner Member Organisations.